 Are you surprised that we have such dreadfully poor government everywhere in the World?
-Of course in many countries there are totallitarian unelected governments where some on occasion can be better than elected governments.
+Of course in a few countries there are totallitarian unelected governments where they are doing better than elected governments.

-Below are some more links for better government and other projects that I am involved in.
+Below are some more links of ideas that I have developed.

 Questions and comments to: Alf@FastWorkout.com